Digital Banking Safety, Awareness and Protection

 Unfortunately, identity crimes and fraud have increased significantly in recent years.
 Cybercriminals can use sophisticated methods such as malware, spyware, phishing, keylogging, and man-in-the-browser attacks, to obtain access to accounts and create fraudulent transactions.
 Phishing and malware attacks have more than doubled recently resulting in potential losses exceeding $1 billion.
 These instances can affect anyone, and they are even occurring locally.

-Online banking is a great tool because it allows you to access your accounts and direct your funds from anywhere.
-However, because online banking provides access to sensitive financial information and login credentials, as well as higher risk transaction services (such as wire transfers and ACH origination, which allows funds to be transferred out of accounts to third parties), it is more vulnerable than coming into a bank center.
-As an online banking user, you should be aware of the risks and protections available to you and strategies you can take to be more secure.
+Digital banking is a great tool because it allows you to access your accounts and direct your funds from anywhere.
+However, because digital banking provides access to sensitive financial information and login credentials, as well as higher risk transaction services (such as wire transfers and ACH origination, which allows funds to be transferred out of accounts to third parties), it is more vulnerable than coming into a bank center.
+As an digital banking user, you should be aware of the risks and protections available to you and strategies you can take to be more secure.

 Security is a two-way street